 What other sporting goals do you have?

-We have the Paralympic Games in Tokyo this year.
-So my goal is clearly to win a gold medal and to run faster again.
+My goal is clearly to win a gold medal at the Paralympic Games and to even run faster again.